ash-project/ash/documentation/how_to/upgrade.md

 end
 ```

+### `private?: true` -> `public?: true`

+There is no longer a `private?` option for attributes, relationships, calculations and aggregates.
+Instead of attributes defaulting to `private?: false`, they now default to `public?: false`.
+It was too easy to add an attribute and not realize that you had exposed it over your api.

+#### What you'll need to change

+If you are using api extensions (i.e `AshGraphql` and `AshJsonApi`), you will need to go to your resources and "invert" the definitions. i.e *remove* `private?: true` and *add* `public?: true` to *every other* attribute.

 ### Anonymous calculations now operate on a list, just like module calculations

 Previously, anonymous function calculations were special cased to operate on a single record.
 For consistency, these anonymous functions now take the list of records.